coach-david/2020-04-02-webinar-enterprise-react/slides/04-tool-2.md

 - IDE / compile time errors instead of runtime errors => Shorten "Code to Bug discovery"-feedback loop

-## Not so obvious benefits of working with types
+## Less obvious benefits of working with types

 - Leverage Type-driven development to let your types check for **FUNCTIONAL** errors.